HSbedi87/documentai-poc-in-a-box/README.md

 # documentai-poc-in-a-box

 DocumentAI POC-in-a-box provides a managed Pipeline that  includes components to call, DocAI processors, queue HITL tasks, compare extraction to HITL validated data, generate metrics(accuracy & F1 score) & dashboard to establish accuracy at the field level.
-This provides important statistics to either determine the baseline accuracy or help evaluate success criteria for a given POC.It also included terraform manifest files to quickly deploy the pipeline in your own GCP account
+This provides important statistics to either determine the baseline accuracy or help evaluate success criteria for a given POC.It also included terraform manifest files to quickly deploy the pipeline in your own GCP account.

 ### Google Cloud services used